 But some things, like light and gravity, act as if space and time were both parts of the same thing.
 They are distorted by both space and time simultaneously.
 If they act in this way, perhaps our intuitions are wrong and space and time are actually parts of the same thing; a spacetime ‘fabric’.
 The explanation of gravity – why things are attracted to more massive things – is that heavy things create a depression in the underlying fabric of spacetime, like a basketball resting on a suspended bedsheet.

-The ‘gravity well’ that an object, like the Earth, causes within this underlying fabric causes other objects to fall towards it, like an apple, or an asteroid.
+The ‘gravity well’ that an object, like the Earth, causes within this underlying fabric causes other objects to fall towards it, like a person or an asteroid.

-Just like Newton, Einstein published the maths first.
+Just like Newton, Einstein published the maths of his theory of ‘General Relativity’ first.
 The proof came from a later experiment.

 Much more impressive is that massive astronomical objects like galaxies or galaxy clusters have a lensing effect.
 They can magnify the light from galaxies that lie far beyond, giving us a window into the very distant universe.